 If you’re at high risk of kidney stones already or have kidney disease, your physician may recommend following a low oxalate diet.
 However, for most people, the benefits of consuming a nutrient dense, high oxalate food, like spinach can outweigh their risks.

-Cooking spinach reduces the amount of oxalic acid because it breaks down under high temperatures.
+Cooking spinach drastically reduces the amount of oxalic acid found in one serving.
+This is so because oxalic acid breaks down under high temperatures.
 A study found cooking spinach in boiling water reduced oxalic acid by 40% on average.

-Therefore, nutrient blocking caused by oxalates won’t be as prevalent after cooking spinach.
+Therefore, nutrient blocking caused by oxalates won’t be as prevalent after cooking.

-You may want to make a decision about which type of spinach to eat depending on its taste.
+You may want to make a decision about which type to eat depending on its taste.
 After all, who wants to eat a food they don’t find appetizing?
-Therefore, let’s examine and find out how raw and cooked spinach compare in taste and texture.
+Therefore, let’s examine and find out how each compares in taste and texture.

 Raw spinach is slightly sweet and milder than cooked spinach which is more earthy, robust and bitter.
 Raw spinach is crispy and light while cooked spinach becomes soft, heavy and compact.
 Raw spinach leaves are dry while cooked spinach becomes slippery.

 I wanted to conduct original research and find out what real people, like you, thought about the taste of spinach.
 So, I polled my clients, readers and members of food groups.
-I asked, what tastes better, raw spinach or cooked spinach?
+I asked, which one tastes better?